ashscodes/go-notes/README.md

 Go Notes is a [go](https://golang.org/) app that allows the user to store personal notes among other features.

-I build this to learn how to do a number of things in go.
+I built this to learn how to do a number of things in go.

 The front end is static HTML templates that use [Semantic UI](https://semantic-ui.com/)